valkey-io/valkey-doc/topics/bloomfilters.md

 ## Common use cases for bloom filters

+### Advertisement / Campaign placement and deduplication

+Bloom filters can help e-commerce sites, streaming services, advertising networks, or marketing platforms answer the following questions:

+* Has an advertisement already been shown to a user?
+* Has a promotional email or notification already been sent to a user?
+* Has a product already been purchased by a user?

+Example: For each user, use a Bloom filter to store all the products they have purchased.
+The recommendation engine can then suggest a new product and check if it is present in the user's Bloom filter.

+* If the product is not in the filter, the ad is shown to the user, and the product is added to the filter.
+* If the product is already in the filter, it means the ad has already been shown to the user and the recommendation engine finds a different ad to show.

 ### Fraud detection

 Bloom filters can be used to answer the question, "Has this card been flagged as stolen?".
 To do this, use a bloom filter that contains cards reported as stolen.
 When a card is used, check whether it is present in the bloom filter.
 If the card is not found, it means it is not marked as stolen.
 If the card is present in the filter, a check can be made against the main database, or the purchase can be denied.

-### Ad placement / Deduplication
+### Filtering Spam / Harmful Content

-Bloom filters can help advertisers answer the following questions:
-* Has the user already seen this ad?
-* Has the user already purchased this product?

-For each user, use a Bloom filter to store all the products they have purchased.
-The recommendation engine can then suggest a new product and check if it is present in the user's Bloom filter.

-* If the product is not in the filter, the ad is shown to the user, and the product is added to the filter.
-* If the product is already in the filter, it means the ad has already been shown to the user and the recommendation engine finds a different ad to show.

-### Check if URL's are malicious
+Bloom filters provide an efficient way to screen content for potential threats and harmful material.
+Here's how they can be effectively used:

-Bloom filters can answer the question "is a URL malicious?".
+Example: Bloom filters can answer the question "is a URL malicious?".
 Any URL inputted would be checked against a malicious URL bloom filter.

-* If no, then we allow access to the site
+* If no, then we allow access to the site.
-* If yes, then we can deny access or perform a full check of the URL
+* If yes, then we can deny access or perform a full check of the URL.

+Example: Bloom filters can answer the question is this content harmful or spam.
+Create a bloom filter that contains spam email addresses or spam phone numbers.
+When an email or text is received then check if the number or email is present in the bloom filter.

+* If no, then the message can be displayed to the user.
+* If yes, then we can send the message to the spam folder or perform a full check on the email or number.

 ### Check if a username is taken